EQEmu/eqemu-docs-v2/docs/categories/factions/customizing-factions.md

 Every faction that exists on a server is listed in the [`faction_list`](https://eqemu.gitbook.io/database-schema/categories/factions/faction_list) table.
 This table includes a unique id, a name, and a starting (base) faction.
 This starting value is combined with any race/class/deity adjustments that apply (see [`faction_list_mod`](https://eqemu.gitbook.io/database-schema/categories/factions/faction_list_mod) table) to create the starting faction for characters when they are born.
 As characters interact with the world, they can gain/lose faction through their actions, be that killing or questing.
 These values are continuously updated in the [`faction_values`](https://eqemu.gitbook.io/database-schema/categories/factions/faction_values) table.

-{% hint style="info" %}
+!!! info
       Note that the `faction_values` table contains _character_ data, even though it does not follow the Database Schema Guidelines (it should be `character_faction_values`).
-{% endhint %}

-{% hint style="success" %}
+!!! info
       As of [06 March 2019](https://eqemu.gitbook.io/changelog/years/2019#3-1-2019) we have imported the client faction list and we now use these renumbered factions.
 The client does not have a base for any of the factions, all of the offsets are realized in faction_list_mod instead.
 This does not mean that the base cannot be altered for custom results.
-{% endhint %}

 Each faction has a minimum and a maximum value, at which point no more faction can be lost or gained.
 This information is stored in the `faction_base_data` table.
 The default _base_ maximum is 2000 and the _base_ minimum is -2000 if there is no entry.
 The amount a character can earn is based on these constants **and** the faction's initial base value.
 For example, a faction that starts out at 0 (base value in `faction_list`) is a simple case, and would use the maximum of 2000 and minimum of -2000.